omakoleg/typescript-practices/docs/pages/language/basic-types.md

 Better not to use it explicitly

-Recently was added as a type for an error is `catch`
+Recently was added as a type for an error in `catch`

 ```ts
 const maybe: unknown = {};